the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 ```

 To show that the denotation of this normal form is the map we started
-with, we can calculate with the definition of morphisms in
+with, we can calculate with the definition of morphisms in $\Gl_\Sigma$
-$\thecat{Gl}_\Sigma$ and the two triangles for the normalisation
+and the two triangles for the normalisation algebras on the domain and
-algebras on the domain and codomain, one each.
+codomain, one each.

 ```agda
   abstract